pitchmuc/CJA_Summit_2025/README.md

-# LXXX - From Data to Decisions: Data Science for Customer Journey Analytics Lab
+# L123 - From Data to Decisions: Data Science for Customer Journey Analytics Lab

-Welcome to the repository for **LXXX - From Data to Decisions: Data Science for Customer Journey Analytics Lab** at Adobe Summit 2025.
+Welcome to the repository for **L123 - From Data to Decisions: Data Science for Customer Journey Analytics Lab** at Adobe Summit 2025.
 Learn how to master Adobe Customer Journey Analytics (CJA) through data science and Python programming.
 In this hands-on lab, you'll discover how to build datasets, optimize integrations, and leverage analytics tools with Python.
 Our instructors will guide you through practical exercises designed to enhance data quality, improve workflows, and implement advanced analytics using Python libraries.
 You'll also learn how to interact with Adobe's APIs for sophisticated data manipulation.
 This lab empowers you to create scalable, high-performance data architectures that drive actionable insights and business value—all using Python.

 ## Introduction